AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 **Publication URLs**

 To account for a potential future need to concurrently actively support multiple major versions of FHIR, i.e. support a new capability like a record type or API or interaction in more than one FHIR version, publication locations **SHOULD** make content available in:
-- completely unversioned URIs, i.e. non-FHIR versioned and non-publication versioned
+- unversioned URLs, i.e. non-FHIR versioned and non-publication versioned
-- publication versioned URIs that are non-FHIR versioned
+- publication versioned URLs that are non-FHIR versioned
-- fully versioned URIs, i.e. FHIR versioned and publication versioned
+- fully versioned URLs, i.e. FHIR versioned and publication versioned

-Therefore, a publication URL may be made up of [base-publication-url]/[fhir-version]/[publication-name]/[publication-version]:
+Therefore, a publication URL may be made up of [base-publication-url]/[fhir-version]/[publication-case]/[publication-version]:

 - [base-publication-url] is `TBD`
 - [fhir-version] is in the form of `STU3` or `R4`
-- [publication-name] **SHALL** be all lowercase and have individual words separated by `-`
+- [publication-case] **SHALL** be all lowercase and have individual words separated by `-`
   - **SHALL** be `dh` for a publication that manages the core and common ADHA FHIR materials for a FHIR version
-  - **SHALL** be the [optional-subpackage-name] of the ImplementationGuide [resource-id] for a publication that manages a subpackage
+  - **SHALL** be the [optional-subpackage-case] of the ImplementationGuide [resource-id] for a publication that manages a subpackage
 - [publication-version] is the `ImplementationGuide.version` string, see the section [Versioning](policy.html#versioning)

 **Publication URL expected resolution behaviour**

 Non-versioned and non-FHIR versioned result in the latest being displayed.
-This behaviour **SHOULD** be supported by publication of the latest version at the versioned and non-versioned URIs.
-If this is a subsequent release it will replace the content that was present at the non-versioned URIs.
+This behaviour **SHOULD** be supported by publication of the latest version at the versioned and non-versioned URLs.
+If this is a subsequent release it will replace the content that was present at the non-versioned URLs.

 Taking the Medicare Records FHIR Implementation Guide.
-If it, hypothetically (and this is not expected!), concurrently supported two major versions of FHIR it may result in publication URLs like in the following table that associates expected content found at those URIs.
+If it, hypothetically (and this is not expected!), concurrently supported two major versions of FHIR it may result in publication URLs like in the following table that associates expected content found at those URLs.

 <table class="list" width="90%">
     <tr>